sage-develop/why/products/trade_finance_products.v3.md

 - Can be combined with a Trust Receipt Loan under Letter of Credit if the buyer needs the goods immediately but does not have the cash to pay upfront.

 <!-- LC Buyer Pre-shipment Prompt
-- Please make a new decision diagram for buyer preshipment product @trade_finance_products.v3.md
+- Make a new decision diagram for buyer preshipment product @trade_finance_products.v3.md.
-- Consider every single the bullet points below each product
+- Consider every single the bullet points below each product.
 - The highlighted sentences must be a decision point.
-- If its the end of the flow, add a sentence to conclude the flow
+- If its the end of the flow, add a sentence to conclude the flow.
-- If the buyer can continue choosing other product continue the flow
+- If the buyer can continue choosing other product continue the flow.
-- Only the product will be inside the colored box (all same color) any box that doesn't say product's name will have no color
+- Only the product will be inside the colored box (all same color) any box that doesn't say product's name will have no color.
-- The buyer is already using LC payment method
+- The buyer is already using LC payment method.
-- Combine duplicated decision points if possible -->
+- Combine duplicated decision points where possible.